The Bankrate promise

 Does car insurance cover windshield damage?

 There are two main types of car insurance, commonly known as minimum coverage and full coverage car insurance.
-Minimum coverage car insurance is the most basic type.
-It means the minimum coverage that is legally required in your state to operate a vehicle.
-That said, states do not require optional coverages like comprehensive and collision coverage.
-Therefore, if your windshield cracked because of a rock hitting it while driving on the highway, comprehensive coverage would not be available to help cover the repairs.
+Minimum coverage car insurance is the base amount of coverage that is legally required in your state to operate a vehicle.
+That said, states do not require optional coverage types like comprehensive and collision coverage.
+Therefore, if your windshield cracked because of a rock hitting it while driving on the highway, comprehensive coverage would not be available to help cover the repairs unless you purchased it as an add-on.

 Are windshields covered by insurance?
 They typically would be through the comprehensive coverage portion of your policy.
 But depending on your insurance company, the state you live in and the event that caused your glass to break, there may be other options.
 Here is how each type of coverage could work in case of damage to your vehicle’s glass.